jtc268/Interactive-Lab-Hub/Lab 5/README_for_grading.md

 Now flight test your interactive prototype and **note down your observations**:
 For example:
-1. When does it what it is supposed to do?
+1. When does it what it is supposed to do? - it's supposed to say "bluejay" when a bluejay lands outside my window on the fire escape.
-1. When does it fail?
+1. When does it fail? - I expect it to fail when a moving object, like a leaf, floats by.
+We need to distinguish between leaves and other birds.
-1. When it fails, why does it fail?
+1. When it fails, why does it fail? - It fails based on incorrect color detection or objects moving like birds.
-1. Based on the behavior you have seen, what other scenarios could cause problems?
+1. Based on the behavior you have seen, what other scenarios could cause problems? - the lighting being too dark could cause the object detection algorithm to miss the bird.
+Also, if the bluejay is standing on an object, it could "connect" to that object and no longer "look" like a bird.

 **\*\*\*Think about someone using the system.
 Describe how you think this will work.\*\*\***
-1. Are they aware of the uncertainties in the system?
+1. Are they aware of the uncertainties in the system? - No, if the machine says "bluejay" then they will think there is a bluejay.
+If they go to the window and it's not there, they would probably think they missed it.
-1. How bad would they be impacted by a miss classification?
+1. How bad would they be impacted by a miss classification? - It wouldn't matter too much.
+It would just be a false alarm for a bluejay and cause the user to to walk to the window.
-1. How could change your interactive system to address this?
+1. How could change your interactive system to address this? - We could say "bluejay, 50% confident!" or "bluejay, 100% confident!" that way the user knows to rush to the window or walk slowly and prepare to be disappointed.
-1. Are there optimizations you can try to do on your sense-making algorithm.
+1. Are there optimizations you can try to do on your sense-making algorithm. - Yes, we can optimize with the motion detection algorithm to distinguish between a bluejays movement and another bird's movements if that's possible.

 ### Part D
 ### Characterize your own Observant system

 Now that you have experimented with one or more of these sense-making systems **characterize their behavior**.
 During the lecture, we mentioned questions to help characterize a material:
-* What can you use X for?
+* What can you use X for? - To count bluejays for conservation of the species or to detect bluejays for viewing pleasure.
-* What is a good environment for X?
+* What is a good environment for X? - An apartment window in an area with bluejays.
-* What is a bad environment for X?
+* What is a bad environment for X? - An area that has a lot of bluejays, since they would be easy to spot without the detector.
-* When will X break?
+* When will X break? - If a bird that looks similar to a bluejay (or any bird) enters the frame.
+Perhaps even a leave or inclement weather could trigger the alert.
+This has to be tested.
-* When it breaks how will X break?
+* When it breaks how will X break? - It will say "bluejay" and there won't be a bluejay.
+The user will be disappointed.
-* What are other properties/behaviors of X?
+* What are other properties/behaviors of X? - The device will have an auto mute function for quiet hours.
-* How does X feel?
+* How does X feel? - If a weighted device that can sit on a window pain.
+It has a clear directional indicator on which end points outside.

 **\*\*\*Include a short video demonstrating the answers to these questions.\*\*\***

+I ran out of time to make a video for this lab.

 ### Part 2.